Sunday, September 13, 2009

-Project 3: Simultaneous Contrast
+Project 3: Color in Context/Simultaneous Contrast

 Josef Albers, one color as two